s1mar/OAuth2-Demo/README.md

 - For the User Amreen, under Role Mappings, please assign the **sevenfive_user** role.

 ##### [MySql](https://dev.mysql.com/downloads/)
-I have used MySql 8.0 for this project
+I have used MySql 8.0 for this project.
+Please create a database named sevenfivefive_oauth in it.

 ##### The Project
  - Add your data source(MySql) password and username.